 I don’t feel as energetic and fresh as I wish.
 I want to feel and look better.
 (CONSUMER AIM)

 I know that my sleep isn’t good enough.
 I am willing to put any effort into improving it.
 However, I don’t want to start using a tracking device that doesn’t match my style.
 (CONSUMER PAIN)

 The team has also investigated consumer resources.
-They have found out that consumers have limited mental energy and therefore they are not willing to put much effort into fixing the pain point of bad sleep setting requirements for potential product value propositions.
+They found out that consumers have limited mental energy and therefore they are not willing to put much effort into fixing the pain point of bad sleep by setting requirements for potential product value propositions.
 The team still has some questions, such as: Are consumers willing to wear something during the day or just something that monitors sleep only?
 What kind of solution would fit with their identity?

 Demonstration of a proper product value proposition, case wearables

 The team continued working with alternative product value propositions that address the consumer's aim and pain but from completely different angles.

 This smart ring looks as elegant as any jewellery and is comfortable to wear 24/7.
 It measures your sleep quality and informs you in the morning how well you slept and how should you spend the coming day – should you do hard core training or have a more relaxed day.

 This ring is available in several designs.
 You can easily order your ring online from our web shop anytime.
 When you order, we provide a free fitting ring first, so we can deliver you the right size.